Stop! Apply for Financial Aid

 Before considering private loan options, we recommend that you apply for federal, state and institutional financial aid, including federal student loans.
 Students considering educational private loans should apply only after they have applied for financial aid and received notification from the Financial Aid Office.
 UMass Lowell strongly encourages all students to apply for financial aid prior each year online at Free Application for Federal Student Aid (FAFSA).

-Tuition Pay is another financing option available to families.
-Tuition Pay Monthly Budget Plan is available through Academic Management Services (AMS).
+The Monthly Budget Plan is another financing option available to families.
+The Monthly Budget Plan is available through Tuition Management Services (TMS).
 This service enables you to make payments in monthly installments for the full year's tuition and fees.
 This is not a loan program, and there are no finance or interest charges.
 There is, however, a non-refundable application fee.
-Brochures are available in the Student Financial Services Office or by contacting AMS directly at 1-800-635-0120.
-You may also apply online at Tuition Pay.
+For more information or to sign up online, please visit UMass Lowell Afford.

 Every student/parent/guardian has the right to select their lender.
 The lenders listed at this site are independent entities.
 The University of Massachusetts makes no representations, warranties, or guarantees, implied or otherwise, as to the lenders listed at this site or that the financing options presented at this site are the most attractive terms available to any particular student, or parent, or guardian of a student seeking financial aid.
 Also, information may not be updated or timely or may be subject to data entry errors or changes by the lender.
 Please read carefully final loan agreements or promissory notes and understand their payment terms and other obligations.